Skip to main content

 The early, non-specific symptoms of Ebola are also common to other serious diseases, including malaria and typhoid fever, and to symptoms of pregnancy complications.
 For this reason, laboratory testing is essential to identify infected patients and to help ensure that people who test negative for Ebola receive correct diagnosis and treatment for their symptoms.

-Ebola is diagnosed by tests that detect the genetic material of the virus.
-Until recently, these tests required highly trained technicians working in well-equipped laboratories that were often far from outbreak zones.
-This meant that patients and health workers often waited days for Ebola test results.
+There are tests for the more common Ebola (or Zaire) virus, which detect the genetic material of the virus.
+Until recently, these tests required highly trained technicians working in well-equipped laboratories that were often far from outbreak zones, so patients and providers would have to wait for days to get test results.

 Once a case of Ebola is confirmed, a swift response is vital to contain an outbreak.
 The needs of patients and affected communities must remain at the heart of the response.